Cantera/cantera-website/posts/GSoC_2019_Project_First_Evaluation.md

 - Add function which allows users replace their files
 - Report more detail about the error (like full stack trace and ck2yaml logging message) rather than just a error message.
 - Add Django login module, this function can help ChemCheck separate files because files uploaded by different users will saved under different folders named by user id.
-This is neccessary before publishing it.
 - Finish editing function.
 This part is not a neccessary part, but it would be nice to have it.
 - Suggest fix method with syntax error message.
 - Improve web UI (make it looks awesome!)